EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 Then, you will submit your resume to a career coach for review and approval.
 Remember:

 - You will have a max 3 rounds of review.
 - This activity is a carry-over, so you can complete it in two weeks.
+We recommend you turn in your first version as soon as possible.
+Coaches might take up to 4 days to send you their feedback.

 ## **Refresher: the three main components of a resume**